 The output disable feature of these crosspoints allows larger switch matrices to be built simply by busing together the outputs of multiple 16×5 ICs.
-However, while the disabled output impedance of the AD8106 is very high ($10~M\Omega$), the AD8107 output impedance is limited by the resistive feedback network, which has a nominal total resistance of $1~k\Omega$ and appears in parallel with the disabled output.
-If the outputs of multiple AD8107s are connected through separate back termination resistors, the loading lowers the effective back termination impedance of the overall matrix because of these finite output impedances.
-This problem is eliminated if the outputs of multiple AD8107s are connected directly and share a single back-termination resistor for each output of the overall matrix.
+However, while the disabled output impedance of the AD8106 is very high (10 M Ω), the AD8107 output impedance is limited by the resistive feedback network, which has a nominal total resistance of 1 k Ω and appears in parallel with the disabled output.
+If the outputs of multiple AD8107 devices are connected through separate back termination resistors, the loading lowers the effective back termination impedance of the overall matrix because of these finite output impedances.
+This problem is eliminated if the outputs of multiple AD8107 devices are connected directly and share a single back-termination resistor for each output of the overall matrix.
 This configuration increases the capacitive loading of the disabled AD8107 on the output of the enabled AD8107.